18F/uswds-jekyll/pages/guide/anyconnectvpn.md

 <img src="/assets/img/anyconnectvpn4.png">

-You are now connected to the VPN.
+You are now connected to the SCINet VPN.

 On OSX this shows up on the status bar (typically at the top of your screen) like this: